kexiku/ankexi/README.md

 </p>

 > [!NOTE]
-> This project is a fork of [Ankite](https://github.com/Swiddis/Ankite) by [Simeon Widdis](https://github.com/Swiddis)
+> This project is a fork of [Ankite](https://github.com/Swiddis/Ankite) by Simeon Widdis

 *Ankexi* is a minimalist Anki template I use for my English vocabulary flashcards.

-I maintain it primarily for the personal usage, but keep it public in case anyone would find it cool enough to add it to their study arsenal.
+While I maintain this project primarily for personal use, I'd be happy if it found a place in your tool belt and bring a little brightness to your study :white_heart:

 As the original creator states:
 > *...it's designed mostly with language learning in mind, but at a glance there shouldn't be much in the way of using it for other subjects*